For over a decade, we've considered the *csp* the best travel rewards credit card for beginners. In 2023, that hasn't changed.

 Pair Chase Sapphire Preferred with the Freedom Flex or Freedom Unlimited Card

-Add in the current 60,000 point bonus for spending $4,000 in the first 3 months of card membership, and it's a slam dunk as you'll find if you're looking for a great travel credit card at a low price.
+Add in the current 60,000 point bonus for spending $4,000 in the first three months of card membership, and it's as close to a slam dunk as you'll find if you're looking for a great travel credit card at a low price.